antoine-mouchamps/gymtorax/docs/user_guide/index.rst

 This section explains how to use the Gym-TORAX package.
 It is divided into two parts representing two perspectives:

-- :doc:`RL Users`: Focus on using the package for reinforcement learning tasks, leveraging the provided environments and tools.
+- :doc:`rl_users`: Focus on using the package for reinforcement learning tasks, leveraging the provided environments and tools.

-- :doc:`Environment Designers`: Emphasize the underlying plasma physics and the ability to customize an environment for research purposes.
+- :doc:`environment_designers`: Emphasize the underlying plasma physics and the ability to customize an environment for research purposes.